 3. Begonia Leaf

-This very successful design by Debra was inspired by a begonia leaf seen at the Eden Project.
-It is created using ori nui stitching for the outline, and simple lines of running stitches for the veins.
+A very successful shibori design by Debra was inspired by a begonia leaf seen at the Eden Project.
+Let me tell you how it is created.
+Debra used ori nui stitching for the outline, and simple lines of running stitches for the veins.
 The blue markings show where beads are going to be tied in.

 Here the beads have been placed on the underside of the fabric and then each one covered in a small piece of plastic before tieing in to completely resist the indigo dye.

 Here is the finished leaf pattern, isn’t it lovely?
-It is a very striking design and very carefully executed.
+What a very striking design and very carefully executed.

 4. The Woodland Floor